yunusdemir/ci_checks/README.md

 jupyter serverextension enable --user --py nbgrader
 ```

-Create the assignment as normal by creating a notebook and through using the nbgrader plugin.
-Remember to lock the cells you don't want students to change by marking them as read-only.
+Create the assignment as you normally would by creating a new notebook.
+While writing the assignment, remember to lock the cells you don't want students to change by marking them as read-only.
 Mark every cell that students write in as an "Autograded answer" and give those cells a recognizable ID. check50 can then look for these IDs.

 You can make use of the nbgrader feature to hide solutions by surrounding them with `### BEGIN SOLUTION` and `### END SOLUTION`.
 Just remember to run the command below to generate the student version without the solutions: